kythrasuntamer/Ebay-Price-Scraper/README.md

 # Ebay-Price-Scraper
 This Will Scrape the price of Ebay Items.

-simply modify the URL =  to whatever page you want to scrape.
+simply modify the url =  to whatever page you want to scrape.

+and then simply

+pip install requests
+pip install beuatifulsoup4

+and then run it.